kubernetes/enhancements/keps/sig-node/2371-cri-pod-container-stats/README.md

 Below is the proposed strategy for doing so:

-1. The Alpha release will strictly cover research, performance testing and the creation of conformance tests.
+1. The Alpha release will focus solely on `/stats/summary` endpoint, and `/metrics/cadvisor` support will follow in Beta.
+2. For the Beta release, add initial support for CRI implementations to report these metrics
     - Initial research on the set of metrics required should be done.
 This will, possibly, allow the community to declare metrics that are not required to be moved to the CRI implementations.
     - Testing on how performant cAdvisor+Kubelet are today should be done, to find a target, acceptable threshold of performance for the CRI implementations
     - Creation of tests verifying the metrics are reported correctly should be created and verified with the existing cAdvisor implementation.
-2. For the Beta release, add initial support for CRI implementations to report these metrics
-    - This set of metrics will be based on the research done in alpha
-    - Each will be validated against the conformance and performance tests created in alpha.
 3. For the GA release, the CRI implementation should be the source of truth for all pod and container level metrics that external parties rely on (no matter how many endpoints the Kubelet advertises).

 #### cAdvisor